Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 Can I use the assessment report for school, work, or medical documentation?

 Yes.
-Reports are written by MOH-licensed psychologists and are commonly used for accommodations or support plans.
+Reports are written by clinical psychologists and are commonly used for accommodations or support plans.

 What age groups do you assess?